 The receipt of cash donations or koha will not have any tax consequences where it is provided to assist in alleviating the effects of an adverse or emergency event.

-These are complex matters so please discuss with your tax advisor.
+Grants, subsidies and other relief payments are complex matters so please discuss with your tax advisor.